What is Penetration Testing?

 - Management Summary (Executive Summary)

 - A non-technical outline of the findings and the number of issues/risks found.
-Includes and pass or fail of the test with a summary of findings with analysis of the risk versus the impact
+Includes a pass or fail of the test with a summary of findings with analysis of the risk versus the impact

 - The technical details of the vulnerabilities found and the associated remediation